 The construction and real estate sector accounts for approximately 20 percent of Sweden’s total greenhouse gas emissions.
 That’s why reducing our climate footprint is critical – an ambition that permeates every part of our operations.
 From strategy to implementation, we work long-term and with clear intent to create more sustainable logistics properties.

-Catena has high ambitions within sustainability and aims to reach net-zero greenhouse gas emissions by 2030 at the latest.
-Our climate strategy and transition plan are fully integrated into the company’s business strategy, making sustainability a natural part of our daily operations.
+Catena has high ambitions in sustainability and aims to achieve net-zero greenhouse gas emissions by 2040 at the latest.
+Ahead of 2026, a number of the company’s targets were revised, whereby the goal of achieving net-zero greenhouse gas emissions across all scopes by 2030 was moved to 2040.
+The revised target is motivated by the fact that several companies in the industry have adjusted their climate targets to align with Sweden’s overarching goals and strategy.
+Our climate strategy and transition plan are fully integrated into the company’s business strategy, making sustainability efforts a natural and integral part of our daily operations.

-The target includes emissions in scopes 1, 2 and 3 – meaning both direct and indirect emissions across the entire value chain.
-As early as 2020, we adopted goals in line with the Science Based Targets initiative (SBTi) to halve our scope 1 and 2 emissions by 2030.
-In 2024, we began the process of setting targets for scope 3 as well, in line with the new sector standard for real estate – a process that will continue in 2025.
+The target of net-zero greenhouse gas emissions covers emissions in Scope 1, 2 and 3 – meaning both direct and indirect emissions throughout the entire value chain.
+As early as 2020, we adopted targets in line with the Science Based Targets initiative (SBTi) to halve our Scope 1 and 2 emissions by 2030.
+During 2025, work has been ongoing to also set targets for Scope 3 – a process that will be completed in 2026.

-Catena’s climate goals align with the Paris Agreement and contribute to the UN’s global sustainability goals.
-We firmly believe that companies with science-based targets are better positioned to create long-term value in an increasingly demanding and segmented property market.
-For us, taking responsibility – and leading the way toward a climate-neutral future – is a given.
+Catena’s climate targets are aligned with the Paris Agreement and contribute to the UN’s Sustainable Development Goals.
+We are convinced that companies with science-based targets are better positioned to create long-term value in an increasingly demanding and fragmented real estate market.
+For us, taking responsibility – and leading the way towards a climate-neutral future – is a given.